rakeshcheekatimala/react-app-issue-tracker/README.md

 # react-app-issue-tracker
 This is simple application developed by React which has following features.
 As a user he can create ,edit and close some issues.
 Charts helps the user to identify the open issues from the list of issues.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Features:
+* [checkbox:checked] Initial Skelton and Setup of React Application.
+* [checkbox:checked] React + Redux Integration with extension dev-tools for the app.
+* [checkbox:checked] Initial Skelton for Components, folder structure of the App.
+* [checkbox:checked] Creation of Issue Form and Integration with Redux , Form Validation, Saving the form to localStorage once successful.
+* [checkbox:checked] IssueList Component changes and api integration to fetch the all the issues and     inject into redux for displaying the Issues-list.
+* [checkbox:checked] D3 Integration with IssueChart Component to display the count for Issue type. e.g: open-1, reopen-3 close -5 where the total issues are 9.
+* [checkbox:unchecked] Unit-testing Need to start.

 ## Available Scripts